lancelote/unitech/README.rst

 3. `production`
 4. `staging`

-Feel free to change environment variable name according to working environment.
+Feel free to change environment variable value according to working environment.
 For example purposes `development` name will be used below.

 +----------------------------+--------------------------------+